ashishakkumar/ashishakkumar/README.md

 # Hey there! 👋

-My name is Ashish and I'm currently pursuing my graduation from IIT Kharagpur.I'm super enthusiastic about embarking on my open-source journey!
+My name is Ashish and I'm currently pursuing my Dual Degree from IIT Kharagpur.I'm super enthusiastic about my open-source journey!

 ## About Me 🚀

-I am a passionate individual with a keen interest in technology and open-source development.
-I love exploring new ideas, learning, and collaborating with others.
-Currently, I am focused on honing my skills and expanding my knowledge in various domains.
+Giving more priority to Why than How

 ## 🌱 I’m currently learning about 📚

 - LLMs
-- Generative AI
+- RAG

 ## Let's Collaborate 💡